The Drafts of "One Art"

 a small-sized town . . . and many smaller bits of geography or scenery

-a splendid beach, and a good-sized bay. . . .
+a splendid beach, and a good-sized bay. . . .a good piece of one continent

-and another continent—the whole damned thing!
+and another continentthe whole damned thing!

 In the end, she writes: